phatnt99/advanced-query/README.md

 ### Paginate
 I use default paginate of Eloquent model which allow you pass the index of expected page into ``paginate()`` (default is 1).
 ## Other usage
-You can use each feature dependently.
+You can use each feature independently.
 ### Filter & Sort independent
 You must set the query attribute to use these independently.
 Example (the same method for sort):
 ```php